pschatzmann/ESP32-A2DP/README.md

 ```
 In the examples you can find an impelentation that generates sound with the help of the sine function.

-## Sending Data from a A2DS Data Source with prerecorded data
+## Sending Data from a A2DS Data Source with recorded data

-You can also provide the data directly as simple array of uint8_t that can be prepared e.g. in the following way
+You can also provide the data directly as simple array of uint8_t:

-  - Open any sound file in Audacity.
-    - Select Tracks -> Resample and select 44100
-    - Export -> Export Audio -> Header Raw ; Signed 16 bit PCM
-  - Convert to c file e.g. with "xxd -i file_example_WAV_1MG.raw file_example_WAV_1MG.c"
-    - add the const qualifier to the generated array definition.
-E.g const unsigned char file_example_WAV_1MG_raw[] = {

-You might want to compile with the Partition Scheme: Huge App!

 ```
 #include "BluetoothA2DPSource.h"